jadijadi/lpic1book/content/1072_automate_system_administration_tasks_by_scheduling_jobs.md

 As you can see this default crontab runs other crons!
 They are hourly, daily, weekly and monthly crons.

-### System hourly, daliy, weekly, monthly, .. crons
+### System hourly, daily, weekly, monthly, ... crons

 We have some system level crontab files in `/etc/cron.d/` too.
 In other words, whatever file which is copied there, will be treated just like `/etc/crontab` file \(a system wide cron file\).
-This make systems much cleaner and lets programs to copy one file there instead of editing the /etc/crontab.
+This make systems much cleaner and lets programs copy one file there instead of editing `etc/crontab`.

 ```text
 $ sudo tree /etc/cron*